Tell us how you met.

 J & L: We are in the early stages of planning and lucky enough to be a part of so many different weddings to really get a feel for what we would like.
 Our biggest hope is to have a really intimate and beautiful wedding with the most important people in our lives.

 Lucky for us, GCC visuals were absolutely incredible, so at least our videographer is sorted.
-For everything else, we have slowly started following certain Instagram pages and putting together vendors that would come together for our perfect, intimate day.
+We have slowly started following certain Instagram pages and putting together vendors that would come together for our perfect, intimate day for everything else.

-We haven’t set a date yet, but we were thinking somewhere on the south coast of NSW.
+We haven’t set a date yet, but we were thinking somewhere on New South Wales South Coast.
 Definitely, somewhere our families and friends from either state can come together with either a barn style theme or somewhere close to the water.

 Photography by GCC Visuals